VipulChauhan89/Algorithms/Graph-Algorithms/README.md

 ## **FAQs on Depth First Search (DFS)**

 ### **Q1: What is DFS and how does it work?**
-**Answer**: DFS is a graph traversal algorithm that explores all adjacent vertices of a node before moving to the next level.
-Starting from a source vertex, it marks the vertex as visited and recursively explores all its neighbors.
+**Answer**: DFS (Depth First Search) is a graph traversal algorithm that explores as far along each branch as possible before backtracking.
+Starting from a source vertex, it marks the vertex as visited and recursively explores all its unvisited neighbors.
+The process continues until all reachable vertices from the source have been visited.

 ### **Q2: What are the applications of DFS?**
 **Answer**: DFS is used in cycle detection, topological sorting, pathfinding, finding connected components, maze solving, and identifying articulation points and bridges.